JakubTabor/Portfolio_Classification/README.md

 ![](https://github.com/JakubTabor/Transfer_Learning_Deep_Learning/blob/main/images/image.png)

-Transfer Learning is tehnic that include (storing knowledge gained during the problem solvation) and apply it to a different but similar problem
+Transfer Learning is a technique that includes (storing knowledge gained during the problem solvation) and apply it to a different but similar problem
 This (Deep Learning) model was previously trained on (1.4) mil. images and (1000) classes, We are gonna use this knowledge to deal with our problem

 In this repository I gonna use pre-trained model ("https://tfhub.dev/google/tf2-preview/mobilenet_v2/feature_vector/4")